ahmadiehsan/personal_docs/docs/software/languages/c_sharp/class/structure.md

 - You can also create one or more user-defined parameterized constructors in structure.
 - Each parameterized constructor must initialize all fields; otherwise, it will be compile-time error.
-- The “new” keyword used with structure doesn't create any object / allocate any memory in heap; It is just a syntax to call constructor of structure.
+- The "new" keyword used with structure doesn't create any object / allocate any memory in heap; It is just a syntax to call constructor of structure.

 ```csharp
 public StructureName( datatype parameter )